 Type 2 Diabetes in Pregnancy

 Pregnant mothers must always keep their blood sugar range in check or it might have bad effects on health of the child.
 Most of the pregnant women suffer from gestational diabetes as it can be one of the pregnancy symptoms during which the female body goes through a lot of ups and downs.
-Following a balanced diet is suggested to diabetic pregnant women to avoid other kinds of pregnancy complications.

 Breastfeeding induces Oxytocin in a woman and thus it can help make the mother feel better if she is suffering from diabetes.
 It is also one of the natural low blood sugar level treatments which can instantly lower the sugar level in a mother’s blood.
-One of the daunting facts about pregnant women having diabetes is that the chances of birth defects rise up to four times when they are going through the disease.

 Prevention of Type 2 Diabetes